huridocs/topic-classification/README.md

 A good starting point is "https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1".

-Model names starting with "http" are retrieved from tfhub, others are loaded from bert_models/.
+Model names starting with "http" are retrieved from tfhub, others are loaded from the given local path.

 ## Running

-To run the web service, `./run server`.
+To run the web server, `./run server`.

+During development, use `./run devserver`.

 ## Testing